DevAndersen/csml/README.serious.md

 ﻿# Readme, serious edition

 This project is, of course, not to be taken serious.
+It is, however, functional in accordance with [the technical documentation](./documentation/README.md).

-Its primary purpose was to give me an excuse to start looking into source generators.
+The primary purpose of this project was to give me an excuse to start looking into source generators.

-Its secondary purpose was to be funny.
+THe secondary purpose was to be fun and silly.
 Hopefully, the fairly absurd idea of writing C# in XML will provide a bit of entertainment for anyone reading this.

 ## Conclusions and takeaways